 Ch.
 1: What is a Cover Letter?

-Taking the shotgun approach of applying to every position you see that you may qualify for will only get you so far, and most of your applications will likely be tossed aside.
+Taking the shotgun approach of applying to every position you see that you may qualify for will only get you so far, and most of your applications will likely be tossed aside if you choose to not include a cover letter.
 When applying to positions that fit well with your qualifications and that you truly want, stand out by including a thoughtful cover letter.

 What is a Cover Letter?